TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 ## <a name="security-issues"></a>Security Issues

 We do our utmost best to build secure systems, but we're human too, so we sometimes make mistakes.
-If you find any vulnerability in our systems, please contact us directly.
-We can be reached on Slack, by email and a number of other communication platforms.
+If you find any vulnerability in our systems, please report it via our [responsible disclosure process](https://www.thethingsnetwork.org/responsible-disclosure)

-- Johan Stokking - [keybase.io/johanstokking](https://keybase.io/johanstokking) `EE80D01EB2BE7EC8`
-- Hylke Visser - [keybase.io/htdvisser](https://keybase.io/htdvisser) `A115FF80DC8A2270`

-Our email addresses follow the pattern `<firstname>@thethingsnetwork.org`.

 ## Legal